Foods That Last a Long Time, 25 Years or More

 Honey has an extraordinarily long shelf life—by long, not just a few hundred years, but thousands of years.

-There are many instances where individuals have discovered honey in ancient Egyptian pyramids that are still edible.
+Individuals have often discovered honey that is still edible in ancient Egyptian pyramids.
 Since sugar is present in practically all foods we purchase today, people frequently misjudge our dependence on it.

 Honey is a fantastic substitute for sugar if you can't find it in an SHTF environment.
-Due to its antibacterial properties, honey can treat various diseases and wounds in addition to its high nutritional value.
+Due to its antibacterial properties, honey can treat various diseases and wounds and has a high nutritional value.

 15. Maple Syrup Lasts For 1-50 Years

-The sugar concentration in maple syrup is substantial and has a very long shelf life.
-Similar to honey, it can be used as a food source and a temporary glue to cure some small wounds.
+Maple syrup has a substantial sugar concentration and a long shelf life.
+Like honey, it can be used as a food source and a temporary glue to cure small wounds.

 16. Cocoa Lasts For 3-25 Years